Omicron could lead Israel to herd immunity, health official says | Health

 Omicron could lead Israel to herd immunity, health official says

+But hundreds of thousands of those eligible for a third inoculation have so far not taken it.
+Watching severe morbidity closely, Ash is considering allowing a fourth vaccine dose for people over 60, following its approval last week for immune-compromised and elderly people in care homes.

+In a statement, the Health Ministry said it had authorised the use of the molnupiravir pill for COVID-19 patients over 18 years of age and signed a supply contract with Merck & Co for its supply, with the first shipment due soon.
+Molnupiravir was authorised by the United States last month for certain high-risk adult patients and has been shown to reduce hospitalisations and deaths by around 30% in a clinical trial.
+In November, Britain became the first country in the world to approve molnupiravir.

+Israel said last month it ordered 100,000 units of Pfizer's Paxlovid anti-viral pill for people aged 12 and older at risk of serious disease.
 Around 1.3 million coronavirus cases have been documented in Israel since the start of the pandemic.
 But between two to four million people may well be infected by the end of January when the Omicron wave could subside, according to Eran Segal, data scientist at the Weizmann Institute of Science and an adviser to the government.
-Head of the health ministry's coronavirus taskforce, Salman Zarka, said herd immunity was far from guaranteed.

-"We have to be very cautious with this particularly in light of our experience over the past two years in which we saw people who have recovered (from coronavirus) be re-infected," Zarka told Ynet TV.
-Over the past ten days, daily infections have more than quadrupled.
+Over the past 10 days, daily infections have more than quadrupled.
 Severe cases have also climbed but at a far lower rate, rising from about 80 to around 100.

-Watching severe morbidity closely, Ash is considering allowing a fourth vaccine dose for people over 60, following its approval last week for immune-compromised and elderly people in care homes.
+In Germany, the head of the country's association of senior hospital doctors said that the Omicron variant could ease pressure on its health system if it turns out to produce milder illness, even though infections are rising.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)